cse110-fa22-group20/cse110-fa22-group20/specs/adrs/saveinformation.md

-# Use JSON file download to save local storage
+# Use JSON file download to save IndexedDB
 ## Context and Problem Statement

 - We need to find out a way to save local storage so the webpage works across multiple browsers on the same device